Penninah116/data-tools-final-project/READMe.md

 # 📖 About the Project <a name="about-project"></a>

-> This project models a music streaming platform's backend database.
-It includes users, artists, songs, and user favorites, enabling functionalities like song liking, artist categorization, and user engagement tracking.
-Additionally, we demonstrate R-based data analysis of user activity and artist performance.
+> This project is a lightweight Library Management System built in R, integrated with Supabase as the backend database.
+It allows users to manage book records, track student information,Monitor borrowing and returning of books
+The system uses Supabase's RESTful API to fetch and update data in real-time, and R's data manipulation tools to analyze and display borrowing activity.

 ## 🛠 Built With <a name="built-with"></a>